 6) AARRR Pirate Metrics: The Five KPIs in the Startup Sales Funnel

-Based on the acronym ARRRR, there are five KPIs in the sales funnel, according to Dave McClure, a founder of 500 Startups VC firm.
-Your goal should be to target people in specific stages of your funnel so you can target specific cohorts of people rather than a wide range of people from different segments.
+Based on the acronym AARRR, there are five KPIs in the sales funnel, according to Dave McClure, a founder of 500 Startups VC firm.

 The Stages Are: Acquisition, activation, retention, referral, and revenue.

-Combine the inbound approach to the buyer’s journey (awareness, consideration, decision) and the AARRR funnel, to have stronger targeting with your content depending on your campaigns and your website URLs.
+Combine the inbound approach to the buyer’s journey (awareness, consideration, decision) and AARRR, to have stronger targeting with your content.

-You want to focus your efforts on your core customers who are most likely to buy from you.
+You want to focus your efforts initially on your earliest adopters core customers who are most likely to buy from you.
 By doing this you will have more effective campaigns and be able to better determine how your KPIs are shaping up over the course of time.

 1) Acquisition